Eoyie/algolabra/documentation/Weekly_report_6.md

 ## Some questions for final deadline
 - Is it okay to have the user guide in the README or should I make it it's own document?
 - Is the amount of automatic testing I have for the ai ok?
 Should I do more automatic tests or can I focus on manual?
 And for manual testing should I make "automatic" tests that run the game to completion for given amount times and returns the gotten scores?
 Or is it fine to do them completely manually.
-I'm asking this from a point point of view and might do more tests/the automatic test even though it's not "required".
+I'm asking this from a points point of view and might do more tests/the automatic test even though it's not "required".

 ## How has the project progressed?
 - Expectiminimax works?
 At least better than it used to!